joshhanley/livewire-dusk-testbench/README.md

 ### Setup Browser TestCase

-To use Livewire Dusk, all you need to do is extend `LivewireDuskTestbench\TestCase` instead of `Orchestra\Testbench\Dusk\TestCase` in your dusk tests.
+To use Livewire Dusk Testbench, all you need to do is extend `LivewireDuskTestbench\TestCase` instead of `Orchestra\Testbench\Dusk\TestCase` in your dusk tests.

 Or configure this in your base browser testcase: